n0mi1k/apk2url/README.md

 *Inspired by [diggy](https://github.com/s0md3v/Diggy), apk2url is rewritten and upgraded with IP support, stronger regex, auto filtering and Jadx decompilation.*

 ## Running apk2url
+**NOTE:** apk2url requires apktool and jadx which can be easily installed with `apt`.
+Please refer to the dependencies section.
 ```bash
 git clone https://github.com/n0mi1k/apk2url
 ```